Reading Program For Kids: How To Teach Your Child To Read

 Once they’re old enough, let them choose the books they want to read, even if they want the same ones every day.
 Repetition is so important when learning to read!

-2) Start With Letter Recognition Activities
+Start with Letter Recognition Activities

 Start With Letter Recognition Activities